-Audiovisual Equipment in Meeting Rooms
+Audiovisual (AV) Equipment in Meeting Rooms

-Unless otherwise noted, each Scientific Session Room will be equipped with a screen, LCD projector, laser pointer, and podium with microphone.
-ATA will provide one Microsoft Windows and one MAC compatible laptop in all general session rooms.
-Presenters of MTP sessions are responsible for providing their own laptops.
-(NOTE: LCD projectors are provided in MTP sessions, see MTP details on page 7.)
+Unless otherwise noted, each Scientific Session Room will be equipped with a screen, LCD projector, laser pointer/slide advancer, and podium with microphone.
+ATA will provide a computer system that is compatible with Microsoft Windows as well as MAC prepared presentations.
+Presenters of Discussion/Debate sessions may responsible for providing their own laptops.
+ATA staff will alert faculty impacted directly in advance of the meeting if this is a requirement.
+(NOTE: LCD projectors are provided in Discussion/Debate sessions, see Discussion/Debate details on page 7.)

-It is important that you arrive in your session room at least 30 minutes prior to the start of your session or during meeting breaks (depending on your talk time) to introduce yourself to the AV technician and provide him/her with your presentation on a USB memory stick/drive.
-This will help ensure smooth transitions between talks and to avoid delays loading your presentation.
-Speakers with presentations that include animations such as sound or movie clips are strongly encouraged to bring their own laptop as backup to ensure compatibility.
-Take time to familiarize yourself with the setup at the lectern.
+It is important that you arrive at the meeting facility at least 30 minutes prior to the start of your session or during meeting breaks (depending on your talk time) with your presentation on a USB memory stick/drive to upload in the Speaker Ready Room or inside the meeting room (depending on the AV setup for the meeting).
+This will help ensure smooth transitions between talks and avoid delays loading your presentation.
+Speakers with presentations that include animations such as sound or movie clips are strongly encouraged to arrive at the Speaker Ready Room (or meeting room) well in advance of their talk time to ensure system compatibility and to avoid issues during the session.
+It is suggested with speakers with elaborate presentation layouts bring their own laptop as backup.
+Take time to introduce yourself to the AV technician in the meeting room and familiarize yourself with the setup at the lectern.
 You will control/advance the slides during your presentation with a remote control.
 The remote usually serves as the slide advancer and a laser pointer.
+The AV technician will be available to assist you in operating the slide advancer should you have questions or concerns.

 A stationary microphone will be provided at each lectern.
-A lavaliere microphone is generally available as well, but is not preferred as there is sometimes audio feedback with any speaker movement.
+A lavaliere microphone may or may not be available due to audio feedback commonly associated with speaker movements during presentations.
 Speak directly into the microphone in a normal voice and do not handle the microphone while speaking.
 There should be a comfortable distance between your mouth and the microphone.
 If you turn away from the microphone, the audience may not hear your voice.